Do more with RI C-PACE

 Rhode Island commercial property assessed clean energy (C-PACE) is an innovative new financing mechanism that allows developers to access affordable, long-term, non-recourse financing for the installation of energy efficiency and renewable energy measures in new buildings.
 Financing is provided by private capital providers through an open-market model to enable competitive rates and terms, and is repaid through a voluntary assessment recorded on the property.
 (Except for the fact that it’s voluntary, C-PACE is similar to a sewer assessment).

 You can access C-PACE financing if you design your building to exceed Rhode Island’s current energy code by at least 15 percent—and you can use it to reduce your equity contribution or replace mezzanine financing or other forms of high-cost capital.
 Repayment terms go up to 25 years, and you can transfer the assessment to a new owner if you sell the property.

 Today, thanks to RI C-PACE, there’s no longer any reason to “value engineer” energy efficiency and renewable energy measures out of a project.
-Now, you can build a sustainable, high-performing building right from the start.
+Now, you can build a sustainable, high-performing building right from the start while reducing your weighted average cost of capital in the process.
+The following chart displays an example of the before and after C-PACE financing impact to weighted average cost of capital.

 How Does It Work?